bessfernandez/reduxstorybook/README.md

 # Sample app with Redux / TS / Storybook
 Fun Fun Fun sample app with Redux / TS / Storybook.
 May be converted into a boilerplate of sorts..
 Mostly just an experiment of stacks I want to play with.

+This is currently demonstrating an integration with a third party tool - Learnosity.
+Will likely move away from this as sample app is more of a thing..

 ## Tech Stack
 - React